-GAFI is an innovative, grass-roots based organisation that aims to promote great ape conservation by engaging and inspiring people to create local and sustainable solutions to the problems facing great apes and their environments around the world (Company number 05852943)
+GAFI is an innovative, grass-roots based organisation that aims to promote great ape conservation by engaging and inspiring people to create local and sustainable solutions to the problems facing great apes and their environments around the world (Registered in England and Wales, Company number 05852943)

 1) Facilitate the free transmission of great ape programmes on television networks in 23 range states;